open-telemetry/opentelemetry-js/doc/upgrade-to-2.x.md

 ## 💥 `@opentelemetry/core` API changes

-The environment variable utilities have changed to not longer have one large load and parse of all possible `OTEL_*` environment variables.
+The environment variable utilities have changed to no longer have one large load and parse of all possible `OTEL_*` environment variables.
 Instead there are `get{Type}FromEnv()` utilities to handle the various [specified OpenTelemetry SDK environment variable types](https://opentelemetry.io/docs/specs/otel/configuration/sdk-environment-variables/#configuration-types).
 The caller should now handle default values.

 - `getEnv().OTEL_FOO` -> `get{Type}FromEnv('OTEL_FOO') ?? defaultValue`
   - `getStringFromEnv()`